axcdnt/snitch/README.md

 ```
 ▶ snitch --help
 Usage of snitch:
-  -f    Always run entire build
+  -f    [f]ull: Always run entire build
   -interval duration
-    	the interval (in seconds) for scanning files (default 1s)
+        The interval (in seconds) for scanning files (default 1s)
-  -n    Use system notifications
+  -n    [n]otify: Use system notifications
+  -o    [o]nce: Only fail once, don't run subsequent tests
   -path string
-    	the root path to be watched (default "<current-dir>")
+        The root path to be watched (default "/Users/nbell/devel/rediq-deal-aggregator/src")
-  -q    Run quietly (default true, use -q=false to make noisy)
+  -q    [q]uiet: Only print failing tests (use -q=false to be noisy again) (default true)
+  -s    [s]mart: Run entire build when no test files are found
-  -v    Print the current version and exit
+  -v    [v]ersion: Print the current version and exit
 ```

 Feedback is welcome.
 I hope you enjoy it!